 The touch panel at the front of the room will allow the teacher to:

 - display content from their laptop or desktop PC (which is located in the AV rack)

 - display and control content from a DVD/VCR combo player (which is located in the AV rack)

 - switch content from teaching station to multiple pods or a single pod to the projector or other pods.

 The facility is open from 9-5 for teaching.
 After 5pm, access is via swipe card for staff (and for students upon request.)

 The Experiential Learning Studio is an NBE dedicated space.
 Any request for Studio access from non NBE staff must be approved by the School.
-If you require access please send a request to Ben Evans.
+If you require access please send a request to Danielle Gericke.